ansys/grantami-bomanalytics/doc/source/contributing.rst

 4. After building the documentation, open the local build and examine the examples gallery for any obvious issues.

-5. Update the version numbers in ``ansys/mapdl/reader/_version.py`` and commit it.
+5. Update the version numbers in ``ansys/grantami/bomanalytics/_version.py`` and commit it.
 Push the branch to GitHub and create a new PR for this release that merges it to main.
 Development to main should be limited at this point while effort is focused on the release.

-6. It is now the responsibility of the PyMAPDL community and developers to functionally test the new release.
+6. It is now the responsibility of the PyAnsys community and developers to functionally test the new release.
 It is best to locally install this branch and use it in production.
 Any bugs identified should have their hotfixes pushed to this release